UffizziCloud/about_uffizzi/README.md

 This repository contains basic information about [Uffizzi Cloud](https://uffizzi.cloud).

 ## About
-Uffizzi is a cloud platform that makes it Easy-like-Uffizzi to deploy and manage your applications and databases in the cloud.
-Deploy APIs, front-ends or full-stack applications then connect them to one of Uffizzi's fully managed database offerings.
+Uffizzi is a Docker-centric cloud platform that makes it Easy-like-Uffizzi to deploy and manage your applications and databases in the cloud.
+Deploy APIs, front-ends or full-stack applications direct from Docker Hub, then connect them to one of Uffizzi's fully managed database offerings.

 ## Why Uffizzi?
 Traditional clouds like AWS, Azure and GCP are great if you need a highly customized cloud, but their hundreds of options require time and expertise.
 Designed to be simple enough for a junior developer but purpose-built for professional applications, Uffizzi automates the complicated setup process typical of other cloud platforms to give you reliable, scalable and secure infrastructure — every time.